dane-meister/RoR-Blog/README.md

 5. Visit the application
      Open your web browser and navigate to http://localhost:3000.
 #### Contributing
-Note: This project is a simple Ruby on Rails application created following the "Getting Started with Rails" guide.
+Note: This project is a simple Ruby on Rails application created following the "Getting Started with Rails" guide (https://guides.rubyonrails.org/getting_started.html).
 The application is designed to help new Rails developers understand the basics of Rails development, including setting up the development environment, generating a new Rails application, creating a database, and building basic CRUD (Create, Read, Update, Delete) functionality.

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.